-A recent study shows 6 out of 10 Filipinos now prefer credit cards over cash because of the safety and convenience they offer.
+A recent study shows that 6 out of 10 Filipinos prefer credit cards over cash1 because of the safety and convenience they offer.

 You can get these credit cards from virtually any bank in the Philippines.
 But if you want to ensure your account is in good hands, nothing beats the stability offered by established banks like BDO.

 Apart from BDO’s reputation as one of the best banks in the country, Filipinos are also drawn to a BDO credit card because of the following perks:

 - EasyPay program that offers 0% interest for a minimum of ₱3,000 single purchase from over 11,000 partner stores.

 - A free virtual card you can use for online shopping.
 This card is different from your regular credit card to protect you from online fraud.

 - Exclusive freebies, discounts, and privileges when you use the BDO credit card at partner stores.

 - Hassle-free bill payment either through Charge-On-Demand or Auto Charge scheme.

 - 24-hour customer service you can reach at 631-8000 or 1-800-10-6318000 (Domestic Toll-Free).

 - A convenient way of paying credit card bills through various payment channels: over-the-counter, Internet, phone, or SM Bills payment counters.